Robert-Bobrowicz/stopwatch/README.md

 ## Stopwatch

-Stopwatch measures tatal time from start, and lap times.
+Stopwatch measures total time from start, and lap times.
+Perfect for athletes.

 #### Javascript only.